 Types of DUI Cases

 The criminal defense attorneys at the Sammis Law Firm represent clients on a wide variety of DUI charges.
-This article discusses the different types of DUI charges under Florida law and special defenses that might be available to fight those charges.
+This article discusses the different types of DUI charges under Florida law and special DUI defenses that might be available.

 Click here to read more about our Recent Case Results in DUI Cases.